 About Jim Breuer

-A stand-up comedian since his high school days at Valley Stream Central High School in NY, Jim Breuer worked in comedy clubs around the country for several years before deciding to become a regular on the New York comedy club circuit.
-After being in New York for only seven months, he landed a gig on the nationally syndicated show, “Uptown Comedy Club,” where he spent two seasons.
-In 1995, Jim joined NBC’s "Saturday Night Live," becoming best known for his original character “Goat Boy” and his impression of actor Joe Pesci.
+Even as a young student at Valley Stream Central High School in Long Island, NY, Breuer knew he wanted to be a stand-up comedian.
+After spending several years working comedy clubs across the country, Breuer settled in as a regular on the New York comedy club circuit.
+After being in New York for only seven months, Breuer landed a gig on the nationally syndicated show, “Uptown Comedy Club,” where he spent two seasons.
+Later he appeared on ABC’s “Home Improvement” starring funny man Tim Allen, before making his big break which came in 1995 when he joined the cast of NBC’s legendary “Saturday Night Live.”
+During his four years on SNL, Breuer quickly became a fan-favorite for his original character “Goat Boy” and his dead-on impressions of actor Joe Pesci.

 Following his success on SNL, Breuer starred alongside Dave Chappelle in the cult favorite film “Half Baked.”
 He has since appeared in the popular films “Zookeeper,” “Dick,” “Titan A.E.” and “Beer League.”
 On the small screen, Breuer hosted MTV's popular “Beach House” and VH1’s “Web Junk 20.”
 His other television appearances include “Kevin Can Wait,” “Comedy Jam,” “This Is Not Happening,” “Late Night with Conan O’Brien,” “The Daily Show with Jon Stewart,” “The Late Late Show with Craig Ferguson,” “Jimmy Kimmel Live,” “Late Night with Jimmy Fallon,” and “The Marriage Ref.”
 Breuer is also a frequent guest on the Howard Stern Show.